Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Introduction

-This paper is structured as follows. \zcref[cap]{sec:prelims} introduces the necessary preliminaries on polycyclic-by-finite groups and twisted conjugacy. \zcref[cap]{sec:derivations} provides a brief introduction to group modules and derivations.
+This paper is structured as follows. \zcref[cap]{sec:prelims} introduces the necessary preliminaries on polycyclic-by-finite groups and twisted conjugacy.
 In \zcref{sec:setup,sec:nilpotent,sec:metabelian,sec:abcd,sec:general} we construct \zcref{alg:mainalgA} by gradually considering more general cases.
 Finally, \zcref{sec:doublecosets,sec:affineactions} illustrate how algorithms for twisted conjugacy can be applied to computations with double cosets and affine actions, respectively.